boschresearch/blech-doc/website/content/en/blog/articles/no-globals/index.md

 Typically the activation steps in embedded applications are triggered by the environment and need to save their state from one activation to the next.

 This is typically handled with the help of a hidden global variable.
-The following function `ìnit` is called once in order to initialize the state.
+The following function `init` is called once in order to initialize the state.
 Function `step` is meant to be called unconditionally in every activation.
 It uses the `input` and the `state` from the previous activation, and updates the `output` and the `state`.